menu

 Rayville is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rayville is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Rayville who work in maintenance occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

-Rayville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Rayville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Rayville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Rayville has few renters and college students.
 But the biggest reason it is quieter in Rayville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Rayville may be for you.

-Rayville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rayville does not have a public transit system used by locals to get to and from work.

 The per capita income in Rayville in 2022 was $10,685, which is low income relative to Missouri and the nation.
 This equates to an annual income of $42,740 for a family of four.